IGRS-medical-imaging/RadSurf/README.md

 <details>
 <summary><b>1.
 DRR Generation</b></summary>
-DRRs are synthesized from CT volumes using 3DSlicer.
+DRRs are synthesized from CT volumes.
 The CTs with the corresponding segmentation labels should be as follows:

 ```bash
 VerSe/